 Jesus rolled the stone from his tomb.
 He can roll away our strangling load of guilt.
 Let’s turn attention to his most worthy work …

 Howard Lawler is Senior Pastor at Fishkill Baptist Church in Fishkill, NY.
 This sermon was originally preached on Easter Sunday, April 20, 2014.
-You can listen to the sermon here.
 You can read Part 2 here.